Ariyanlaskar/DSA/README.md

-build a simple and basic website with the help of HTML and CSS..
+Build a simple and basic website with the help of HTML and CSS..